severalnines/docs/user-guide/mysql/overview.rst

 * **Delete Cluster**
 	- This action will remove the corresponding cluster from ClusterControl supervision and will NOT uninstall the actual database cluster.
-	- If you want to re-add the cluster, you have to use `Import Existing Server/Cluster <../../user-guide/index.html#import-existing-server-cluster>`_.
+	- If you want to re-add the cluster, you have to use :ref:`Import Existing Server Cluster`.

 * **Deregister Cluster from UI**
 	- Unregister a database cluster from the ClusterControl UI.
-	- You can still re-register your cluster to ClusterControl at a later stage by using `Cluster Registrations <../../user-guide/index.html#cluster-registrations>`_.
+	- You can still re-register your cluster to ClusterControl at a later stage by using :ref:`Cluster Registrations`.

 * **Remove Node**
 	- Remove a managed node from the cluster.